 Why do you write about Scientology?

 Because it interests us.
 We started writing about Scientology with our first cover story for the Phoenix New Times in November 1995, and that experience only whetted our appetite for more.
 Some people cover Congress, other people cover the mafia, we cover Scientology.
-It’s a fascinating story that is only getting more interesting with time, and we enjoy being on the front row as this adventure unfolds.
+It’s a fascinating story that is only getting more interesting with time, and we enjoy having a seat on the front row as this adventure unfolds.

 Were you ever involved with Scientology?